zopencommunity/meta/cicd/README.md

   3. **GPG Config**: Configures the repository signature verification parameters (`gpgcheck: 1`) and automatically generates the `.repo` client configuration file.
 * **Key Parameters**:
   * `PULP_REPO`: Name of the target RPM repository (default: `zopen`).

+---

+## Python Wheel Pipeline

+### Python Publish Pipeline (`publish_python.groovy`)

+* **Purpose**: Fetches wheels from an opted-in `Port-Build`, publishes them to the `wheels` Pulp Python repository, and verifies the public index.
+* **Flow**:
+  1. Copies `wheels/**/*.whl` from the selected `Port-Build`.
+  2. Publishes every wheel through `https://repo.zopen.community/pypi/wheels/legacy/`.
+  3. Installs pure Python wheels from the public simple index in a clean virtual environment.
+  4. For platform-specific wheels, verifies that the exact filename is present in the public package index; installation must be tested on a compatible node.
+  5. Treats an existing filename with the same SHA-256 as a successful retry and rejects the same filename with different content.
+* **Key Parameters**:
+  * `PROMOTED_JOB_NAME`: Required source build job, normally `Port-Build`.
+  * `BUILD_SELECTOR`: Build number or Copy Artifact selector.
+  * `PULP_URL`: Optional upload endpoint override.
+  * `PULP_USER_CREDENTIAL` and `PULP_PASSWORD_CREDENTIAL`: Optional Jenkins credential ID overrides.

+Selecting `Python` as the build system in `zopen-generate` writes `PUBLISH_PYTHON_WHEEL=true` into `cicd-stable.groovy`.
+Development and non-Python CI/CD files use `false`, so they still build and test normally without publishing into the public wheel index.